 SQL

-Structured Query Language (SQL) is a standard language for storing, manipulating and retrieving data in databases
+Structured Query Language (SQL) is a standard language for storing, manipulating, and retrieving data in databases

 - SQL can mainly be categorised as declarative programming (non-procedural)